mattheys/PlexCollectionTool/README.md

 ### Run MongoDb in the cloud
 Go to https://cloud.mongodb.com/ and create a free tier which allows databases up to 512MB, this only needs about 100MB per 10,000 movies.

-After creating a cluster, click connect, setup the IP whitelisting as you need, either whitelist 1 address or all addresses, then create a user, remember the password you will need it, then click Connect your application and select Node.js 2.2.12 or later this will give you a mongodb:// and not a mongodb+srv:// I will investigate why the latter is not working.
+After creating a cluster, click connect, setup the IP whitelisting as you need, either whitelist 1 address or all addresses, then create a user, remember the password you will need it, then click "Connect your application" and copy the url for Node.js 3.6 or Go 1.4, Node.js should be the default if it's the first time you have used it.

 Copy the connection string and fill out the password and dbname (can be anything you like e.g. plex)
 # Usage